 What does Early Years Foundation Stage (EYFS)

 In January 2020, our new Early Years Foundation Stage classroom block opened to the children.
 We now have three Reception classrooms (EYFS2) which can open on to each other, so the children can learn and play in all three rooms together.
 We set up lots of different zones to explore!
-We have cosy book corners, special writing & craft areas (though we love to write wherever we can!), a brilliantly resourced maths area, exciting role play areas, as well as lots of other inviting zones for us to learn in!
+We have cosy book corners, special writing & craft areas (though we love to write wherever we can!), a brilliantly resourced maths areas, exciting role play areas, as well as lots of other inviting zones for us to learn in!

 We also have a large outside area which wraps around the classrooms, so we can learn outside, as well as inside.
 Our children particularly enjoy baking in our Mud Kitchen and role playing in the pirate ship.
 The children have lots of fun learning through play!

 Our Nursery class teacher is Mrs Gallen who is supported by Mrs Grigoriu.
 Our Reception class teachers are Mrs Smith (EYFS Team Leader) and Mrs Christie, and are supported by our Early Years practitioners Miss Fox and Miss Bailey.

 We really love working in EYFS and want your child to be happy.
 If you have any questions or concerns, please come and see us!

 The Early Years Foundation Stage is organised into seven areas of learning and development, which is split into 17 aspects.